Jordi-Jaspers/Aniflix/README.md

 ### Autoplaying Videos

-Videos can only be autoplayed in the client whenever the videos are muted.
+Videos can only be auto played in the client whenever the videos are muted.
 This is a policy that is enforced by the browser.
 The following link will provide more information on this policy: https://developer.chrome.com/blog/autoplay/

 ---